ippontech/blog-usa/posts/process-csvs-from-amazon-s3-using-apache-flink-jhipster-and-kubernetes.md

 kubectl port-forward ${flink-jobmanager-pod} 8081:8081
 ```

-[http://localhost:8081](http://localhost:8081) should show the Flink's dashboard, I will go into details about it later in this blog.
+[http://localhost:8081](http://localhost:8081) should show Flink's dashboard and I will go into details about it later in this blog.

 # Running a Flink job remotely